- MBA Real Estate Program

 Their recommendation?
 That Sterling pursue the acquisition of all four sites, using a variety of negotiating strategies, extend the anchor tenant’s lease and take back space to clean up and to put on the market, negotiate a sale to a developer, and lease up and ultimately look to sell the retail space by 2020.
 This fit with Sterling’s fund objectives: 18 percent levered returns, average equity check of $7 million, and a preference for off-market transactions in major markets.

-Second place was awarded to Daniel Bertz Sharon ’14, Maria Noy ’14, and Max Rosendin ’14 for their recommendations for the Hilton Los Cabos Beach & Golf Resort (Mexico) on behalf of Thayer Lodging Group.
+Second place was awarded to Daniel Bertz Sharon ’14, ’14, Max Rosendin ’14, and a third MBA student (unnamed) for their recommendations for the Hilton Los Cabos Beach & Golf Resort (Mexico) on behalf of Thayer Lodging Group.
 They advised acquiring the property, keeping the hotel operator in place, adding conference space, revamping amenities, and increasing time-share fees to improve net operating income, with an eye toward selling at a favorable point in the cycle.

 Benjamin Gliklich ’14 and Alison Kimmel ’14 finished third with “Project Xerox” in the Porto Maravilha district of Rio de Janeiro, Brazil, for GTIS Partners.
 For this up-and-coming location, they recommended developing class A office space.